 What is NYDFS Cybersecurity Regulation?

 The New York Department of Financial Services (NYDFS) Cybersecurity Regulation, or 23 NYCRR 500, is a recently introduced set of cybersecurity regulations directed at financial institutions.
 Originally announced in 2016 and put into effect on March 1, 2017 – NYDFS regulations featured a phased release to give organizations time to comply.
-The last of these deadlines occurred earlier this year:
+The last of these deadlines occurred in early 2019.

 Who does NYDFS impact?